renpy/renpy/sphinx/source/transforms.rst

 The functions have the same signature as those used with :func:`Transform`:

-* The first argument is a transform object. :doc:`transform-properties` can be set as attributes on this object.
+* The first argument is a transform object. :doc:`transform_properties` can be set as attributes on this object.

 * The second argument is the shown timebase, the number of seconds since the